What are stem cells?

 The Bank of Bio-Cord develops this activity since 2004 and works every day of the week processing and preserving stem cells.

 It is the first private bank certified by Fact NETCord, (certificate from our bank: Bebevida) the highest gold standard of quality, performance and specific integrity of the stem cell banks and granted by the leading experts in the sector.
 Our bank complies with Fact NetCord international standards for the collection, processing, analysis, storage and release in case of transplantation, umbilical cord blood.

 Can the process be harmful to the baby or the mother?

 It is completely painless and safe for both of them and it only takes approximately 3 minutes..

-What is the process involved and how is the blood and tissue storage done?
+What is the process involved and how is the blood done?

 After delivery, health professionals will cut the umbilical cord which they will previously disinfect and they will give the needed care to the baby.
 At that time, before removing the placenta from the mother´s uterus, they will perform the collection of the cord blood.
-This will be placed in a bag that comes in the kit with an anticoagulant substance and should be closed perfectly.
-In the case of tissue preservation, a piece of the cord of about 15 cm will be cut and subsequently introduced in a tube that contains preservation liquid.
-Both will be sent on a special transportation device to the Bank in the UK.
+This will be placed in a bag that comes in the kit with an anticoagulant substance and should be closed perfectly and will be sent on a special transportation device to the Bank in Portugal.